 In the end I bought the f-stop satori for day trips, and that is working really nice.
 I have 3 different sizes ICU so I can vary the ratio of photo gear to other stuff based on the need.
-This backpack is really good, but I still wish the carry system was even a better when I really load it up.
+This backpack is really good, but I still wish the carry system was even better when I really load it up for tougher hikes.

 I used this solution for more than 10 years!

 As of 2020 the f-stop backpack was starting to show it’s wear after 10 years of use, so I started to look around again to see what was available.